COCPORN/OCore/README.md

 # Service

 An OCore Service is a stateless, reentrant integer keyed grain.
 It can _optionally_ be automatically published to an HTTP endpoint.
+An exposed Service will always be hit with identity `0`, so there will be no explosion of grains on the server.
 An exposed Service is an opinionated alternative to an ASPNET Core `Controller`, with these benefits:

 - No plumbing to get to the cluster
 - No chance of accidentally putting business logic in the controllers